pmaojo/n8n-ops/replit.md

 This project is a command-line tool built in Go for managing n8n workflows across multiple environments.
 It provides automation for deploying, syncing, validating, and rolling back workflows with GitLab CI/CD integration.
 The tool supports multi-environment workflow management (development, staging, production) with local SQLite tracking and comprehensive logging capabilities.

 **Status**: PRODUCTION-READY - CLI fully functional and tested!
-Core workflow sync working with real n8n API integration, comprehensive credential management for 19 services, multi-environment support, and professional CLI interface.
+Core workflow sync working with real n8n API integration, comprehensive credential management for 19 services, multi-environment support, professional CLI interface, and branch tracking for GitOps workflows.
 Ready for VPS deployment and enterprise usage.
 Mock components can be safely removed when connecting to real n8n instances.

 ## User Preferences